MatthewHTy/Streak/README.md

 * Users can interact with other fitness users.
 * Users can share their progress to facebook, instagram, twitter, etc.
 * Users can store daily journal entries to the website.
+* Users can compete for the highest streak and earn points